Hacker-Pravii/Hacker-Pravii/README.md

 - 👋 Hi, I’m Praveen
-- 👀 I’m interested in ...System Design Backend Engineer SQL
+- 👀 I’m interested in ...
+Backend developer SQL
 - 🌱 I’m currently learning ...Python SQL and I can learn any Programming Language Quickly
 - 💞️ I’m looking to collaborate on ...Backend Engineer
 - 📫 How to reach me ...